radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 that a machine exists, and that you can interact with it.
 But in this blog post, we'll bore down into these abstraction layers.

-Formally, a Radicle machines is a state machine defined by:
+Formally, a Radicle machine is a state machine defined by:

 - a set of possible states \\(S\\)
 - a set of possible inputs \\(I\\)